Entanglement evolution after a global quench across a conformal defect: Discussion

 For short times, the decreased slope of the half-chain entropy can be attributed to the imperfect transmission across the defect.
 We also studied the large time behaviour on the lattice, observing an unusual pattern of entanglement revivals.
 These could be understood by following the quasiparticle trajectories after bouncing back from the end of the chain and adding the entanglement contribution carried between partially reflected and transmitted components.
 Altogether this creates a quasi-periodic pattern of the entropy.
 It should be stressed, however, that an important assumption is the phase-coherent superposition of the various contributions, which requires momentum-independent transmission and reflection amplitudes.
 Indeed, for the hopping defect this is not satisfied and one observes a highly irregular pattern of the entropy, which is probably due to interference effects and requires further investigation.

 A possible future direction is the systematic investigation of the boundary twist fields introduced in this work.
 In particular, the determination of the boundary scaling dimension for generic CFTs is a nontrivial task.
 Furthermore, a complete characterization of the correlation functions of the boundary/bulk twist fields in a boundary geometry is fundamental to access the entanglement properties for more general subsystems.
 We hope to come back to this problem in the future, both for a better understanding of the entanglement in the ground-state \cite{rs-21,rs-22,sths-22,mt-21,kmm-21,Levine-04,cmp-22,cmp-22a} and in other non-equilibrium protocols, as the local quench \cite{ep-12,wwr-17,Bertini-16}.
+In fact, in the latter case the entropy growth is logarithmic, and the prefactor is exactly given by $\ceff$ even on the lattice \cite{ep-12}.
+This is due to the fact, that in this low-energy quench protocol the precise form of the dispersion does not play a role.

 Another interesting issue that we have left open is the question of logarithmic corrections beyond the quasiparticle ansatz.
 Similar corrections have been identified in the context of defect problems in \cite{fg-21,fg-22} for translational invariant steady states, and emerge due to a jump singularity in the occupation function.
 In our case, however, the logarithmic terms appear in the time domain and one has to deal with a non-translational invariant setting.
 Furthermore, some logarithmic corrections seem to appear even in the homogeneous quench setting (see Fig.~\ref{fig:entmu}), which must have some different origin and is left for future studies.